Pinterest Hidden Image

 Why is coffee cake called coffee cake?
 Do you eat it with coffee?

-Unlike for example in Ireland, where coffee cake often contains coffee, in many other parts of the world, coffee cake isn't actually coffee-flavored.
+Unlike in Ireland, where coffee cake often contains coffee, in many other parts of the world, coffee cake isn't actually coffee-flavored.
 It's called "coffee cake" because it's usually enjoyed alongside a cup of coffee (or tea if you prefer!).

 So while it doesn't contain actual coffee, it's meant to enhance your coffee-drinking experience with a bit of sweet indulgence on the side.